Greater fairy armadillo: Behaviour

 The behaviour of the greater fairy armadillo has been little studied.
 It is an expert tunneller and spends most of its time in the shallow burrows that it excavates and is seldom seen above ground during the day.
 If disturbed, it can bury itself rapidly, and may block the entrance to its burrow with its hindermost plates.
 It has an omnivorous diet and feeds on worms, insect larvae, insects, snails, roots and seeds.

 The breeding habits of this species are largely unknown.
 After mating has taken place, the fertilised egg may remain in the uterus for several months before implantation takes place.
 The egg may then divide and up to four embryos may develop from a single fertilised egg.
 The gestation period is probably about four months as in other species of armadillo.
 The young are precocial and can move about within a few hours of birth.
 Their body armour does not harden until they are a few weeks old and they are weaned about the same time.
 They become sexually mature at between six months and one year.

 Status

 At one time the greater fairy armadillo was listed by the IUCN as "Near Threatened" because of the loss of its habitat but in 2010, its status was changed to "Data Deficient" on the grounds that the animal was insufficiently known for it to be properly evaluated.
-Its distribution is quite patchy and in some areas of the Guarani people, it is persecuted on sight due to a traditional belief that it is an animal of ill omen of death, or the spirit of a dead baby.
+Its distribution is quite patchy and in some areas of the Guaraní people, it is persecuted on sight due to a traditional belief that it is an animal of ill omen of death, or the spirit of a dead baby.
 However, it is present in some nature reserves and national parks where it should be undisturbed by humans.